TechSavantis/polisparalela/site/content/thinks/tomango-thinks-christmas.md

 ---
-title: "What Tomango thinks about Christmas"
+title: "What Polis Paralela thinks about Christmas"
 author: "tom"
 date: 2016-12-20 09:58:34
-description: Which Tomango employee starts Christmas in June?
+description: Which Polis Paralela employee starts Christmas in June?
 What exactly is candied peel?
 Who's the best at Monopoly?
 Answers to some of these questions are right here!
 banner: images/blog/shutterstock_539456221.jpg
 bannerLarge: images/blog/shutterstock_539456221.jpg
 thinks/categories: